kubevela/kubevela.github.io/docs/platform-engineers/workflow/steps.md

 ## How to define a Step

-The platform admin prepares the WorkflowStep Definitions for developers to use.
+The platform admin prepares the WorkflowStepDefinitions for developers to use.
 Basically the Definition provides the templated process to automate operation tasks.
 This hides the complexities and exposes only high-level parameters to simplify user experience.
 Here's an exmaple of a Definition: